jpikl/cfxnes/app/README.md

 Build the [cfxnes library](../lib) first.

-Use `npm run build` to build the application.
+Use `npm run build` to build the whole application.

+Use `npm run build:client` to build only the client;

+Use `npm run build:server` to build only the server;

 ## Running